flokk.

 Aluxes Ice Cream

 Back on Isla Mujeres, walk the golf-cart-wide main street to this beloved local ice cream shop serving flavors like tamarind, mamey, and corn that you cannot find at any resort pool bar.
-One scoop per
+One scoop per kid is never enough.

 food_and_drink